 Check out our Birth Packages to see how we can support you!

 This blog post was written in collaboration with Kate Sissons.
-Kate is a mother of awesome 4-year-old twins, a doula and a specialist in movement for pregnancy, birth and postpartum.
+Kate a member of my team and is my primary back up doula, a mother of awesome 4-year-old twins, a doula and a specialist in movement for pregnancy, birth and postpartum.
 Learn more about Kate here.